 Microsoft

-With HoloLens, Microsoft is making strides in mixed reality, and by incorporating AI into business tools, they are establishing the foundation for productivity that extends beyond mobile devices.
+Microsoft is advancing mixed reality with HoloLens, and by integrating AI into business tools, they are laying the groundwork for productivity that goes beyond mobile devices.

-Ethical, Security, and Privacy Issues in the Post-Smartphone Age
+Privacy, Security, and Ethics Concerns in the Post-Smartphone Era

 FAQs